 Removing approval devices

-1) Select an approval device from the list and click Remove.
+1. Select an approval device from the list and click Remove or the X.

 Remote connections when Two-factor authentication for connections is enabled